 Portimão/Carvoeiro – The area of Portimão and Cavoeiro exhibits breath-taking secluded beaches that will make you fall in love with this little piece of heaven on earth.
 It is in this area that lies Praia da Marinha, one of the 10 most beautiful beaches in Europe and one of the 100 most beautiful in the world.
 The famous caves of Benagil are also placed around the shores of Carvoeiro, creating some of the most exotic scenarios one can dream of when diving.

-Albufeira – Clear waters with near perfect visibility, Albufeira is the perfect place to try scuba diving for the first place due to the safe sea and the long tradition of scuba diving schools.
+Albufeira – Clear waters with good visibility, Albufeira is the perfect place to try scuba diving for the first place due to the safe sea and the long tradition of scuba diving schools.
 The only drawback is its huge popularity which drives prices up during summer and makes it difficult to find a spot in the diving trips of Albufeira.

 Faro’s Islands – Faro’s islands perfectly mix the natural reserve of Ria Formosa with the Atlantic Ocean, creating a unique set of conditions that allow marine life to prosper.
 Sometimes the water can get a bit muddy due to how the ocean and the river meet each other, but when visibility conditions are clear you will be able to see a wonderful spectacle of nature at its best.